 Happy New Year!!
 2018 is here, and most of us are likely starting to feel the sugar crash of the holidays coming on.
 Regardless of whether or not you’re doing a full on sugar detox or Whole30 for the new year, getting in more nutrient dense and healing foods is always a plus.
 Even more of a plus is foods that are also detoxifying!
 Thus, my first recipe of 2018… Anti-inflammatory Turmeric Chicken Soup!
 It’s anti-inflammatory, detoxifying, and paleo, AIP, and whole 30 compliant.

 But first, let me explain what I mean when I say “detox” here… because you may be thinking… ‘Isn’t that just a spammy buzz word?”
 Yes, and no. Yes if you’re just calling anything detoxifying because it’s low in calories, but certain vegetables do help support our detox pathways.
-What makes this soup a “detox” soup is not only the amount of veggies, but a secret ingredient… golden beets!
+What makes this soup a “detox” soup is not only the number of veggies but a secret ingredient… golden beets!
 Beets actually support the natural detox pathways in your liver by stimulating bile flow.

 Not to mention it’s an anti-inflammatory powerhouse soup!
 Spices like turmeric and ginger both help to ease inflammation in the body.
 Turmeric is known to be a powerful anti-inflammatory when taken as a supplement, and when ingested in our food, and it really adds an amazing flavor as well.
 The spices aren’t the only anti-inflammatory ingredients here… the bone broth also helps to soothe the gut lining.